 time-reversed universe: Universe where time runs backwards.

-- Win that Bid!
+- Presentation Skills to Win that Bid!
 Selling Your Power Solution - Students determine what type energy to use for a new power generation plant.
 The activity is written to have students consider conventional sources of power, but you could include antimatter as one source that students explore, to make it a good follow-up activity to this antimatter lesson.

 Question/Answer: Ask students questions to find out what they know about antimatter.